pptacher/web_scraper/paris.fr/README.md

 # book an appointment for id renewal.
 You live in Paris and need to have your ID card or passport issued.
 You will have to go to the site [paris.fr](https://teleservices.paris.fr/rdvtitres/jsp/site/Portal.jsp?page=appointmenttitresearch#).
 Currently, due to high demand, it can be very hard to get a slot.
-This python script can help you get any appointment as soon as it becomes available.
+This simple python script can help you get any appointment as soon as it becomes available.

 ## Usage